- What is United Way of Alamance County?

-United Way of Alamance County incurs costs for fundraising, marketing and common business operations such as accounting, human resources and overall organizational management.
+United Way of Alamance County incurs costs for fundraising, marketing and common business operations such as accounting, human resources and organizational management.
 As careful stewards of our donors' contributions, United Way of Alamance County operates with the utmost efficiency and effectiveness.
 Eighteen percent is spent on administrative cost and fundraising and 78% is invested in local programs and initiatives that help struggling individuals, families and children throughout the community.

 - The Community Fund - no fee

 - United Way Affiliate(s) - 10%

 - A 501(c)3 that is not one of our partner or affiliate agencies - 20%

 - Fees are based on a three-year average.

 How do I know that my donation will help those who need it most?

 Local human care programs that receive United Way funding go through rigorous volunteer review.
 Each program is carefully reviewed and evaluated by trained and knowledgeable community volunteers.
 Volunteers carefully monitor community needs, meet with local health and human service agencies and review each agency's program funding request.
 This ensures your investment is going toward human care programs that are proven to obtain results and improve lives.

 I am already on a tight budget.
 How can I afford to give?

 The need is enormous and every contribution helps!
 Even a modest contribution helps improve the lives of many struggling families, individuals and children throughout Alamance County.
 By investing in our community through recurring gifts easily set up at your local bank branch, you can spread your contribution over the coming year - making it more manageable than a one-time contribution.